FAQs

 14. Who pays to ship the timer back to me?

 A. Since shipping rates vary substantially across North America, we cannot build this into our repair prices.
-Therefore, you will be charged the costs associated with returning the timer to you (usually $32.50 to $42.00 by Express Economy).
-This also allows you to control the priority of your return shipment.
+Therefore, you will be charged the costs associated with returning the timer to you (usually around $48.00 by Express Economy).
+This also allows you to control the priority of your return shipment to, if you can wait a few extra days we can ship it using regular Ground service.

 We do not change any handling fees, you only pay exactly what it cost us to ship the timer to you.